 AIB(LEGAL) - ACCOUNTABILITY: PERFORMANCE REPORTING

-TEA shall provide to each district a Texas Academic Performance Report (TAPR).
+The performance report provided by the Texas Education Agency (TEA) under Education Code 39.306 shall be termed the Texas Academic Performance Report (TAPR).
 The intent of the TAPR is to inform the public about the educational performance of the district and of each campus in the district in relation to the district, the state, and a comparable group of schools.
 The TAPR will present the campus performance information as well as the student, staff, and financial information required by statute.
 It will also include any explanations and additional information deemed appropriate to the intent of the report.

 - Student information, including total enrollment, enrollment by ethnicity, socioeconomic status, and grade groupings and retention rates;

 - Staff information, including number and type of staff by sex, ethnicity, years of experience, and highest degree held; teacher and administrator salaries; and teacher turnover;